divy-sh/rdns-resolver-rs/README.md

 ## TODO

 - Figure out why some of the root name servers don't respond.
-- Figure out why apple.com works but adding www at the front returns REFUSED ResCode.
 - generalize the code by extracting the placeholder configurations out of the code, into a config file.
 - implement string compression